 4. Does the HashStudioz IoT gateway support RTU or TCP/IP?

 HashStudioz IoT gateways are versatile and can support both RTU (Remote Terminal Unit) and TCP/IP (Transmission Control Protocol/Internet Protocol) communication protocols.
-These gateways are designed to facilitate communication between various devices and systems, making them adaptable to different protocols commonly used in IoT environments.
+These gateways facilitate communication between various devices and systems, adapting to different protocols commonly used in IoT environments.